 One side effect we’ve noticed from all of the handwashing and sanitizing we’ve been doing — our hands get super dry!

 So, while regular moisturizing lotion isn’t typically at the top of our list of park bag necessities, it’s definitely become an MVP for us in recent weeks!
 If your room provides travel-sized lotion, pop one not your bag.
 These are a great option as well (and ultra-moisturizing).

 Keep a Close Eye on Disney Park Pass Availability

-In order to visit the reopened Disney World parks, all guests are required to have a Disney Park Pass reservation.
+In order to visit the reopened Disney World parks, all guests are required to have a Disney Park Pass Reservation in addition to valid theme park admission.
 There is a cap on the availability for Disney World Resort guests, regular ticket holders, and Annual Passholders in each park every day so when they’re all gone, they’re gone.

 BUT, we’ve noticed that the Disney Park Pass availability can change, and occasionally, parks that were previously listed as full have become available again.
 So, if you didn’t get your first choice of park when making your initial reservations, check back regularly to see if the availability has changed!

 Be On the Lookout for Characters in Unexpected Places